Lesson objectives in science lessons

 But how can this be done in a practical way?

-I have found the ideas below helpful in better articulating what students need to know and do when creating objectives.
+I have found the ideas below helpful when trying to articulate what students need to know and do when creating objectives.
 These objectives don’t need to be shared with students at the start of the lesson but could be revealed later on.
 Assigning grades to lesson objectives is problematic (see the page on summative grading in science).

 - Write a learning goal for each lesson that articulates the big picture aim – you can share this with students at the start e.g. today we are going to find out why I can melt ice but I can’t melt diamond.